Ultrasonic Extraction of Extra Virgin Olive Oil

 Our ultrasonic systems are highly versatile and can be used in several process stages of your process.
 If you want to process your olive oil further, you can use your ultrasonic system to create fine size emulsions, e.g. to manufacture olive oil vinagrettes, dressings or sauces.

-More About Virgin Olive Oil
+More About Extra Virgin Olive Oil

-Olive oil consists mainly of triacylglycerols and has small quantities of free fatty acids (FFAs), glycerol, phosphatides, pigments, flavor compounds, sterols, as well as microscopic particles of the olive fruit.
-Oleic Acid is a monounsaturated omega-9 fatty acid that is with 55 to 83% the most dominant fatty acids of olive oil.
+Olive oil consists mainly of triacylglycerols and has small quantities of free fatty acids (FFAs), glycerol, phosphatides, pigments, flavour compounds, sterols, as well as microscopic particles of the olive fruit.
+Oleic acid is a monounsaturated omega-9 fatty acid that is with 55 to 83% the most dominant fatty acids of olive oil.
 If olive oil is made from low quality olive fruits or is not extracted carefully, the triacylglycerols are decomposed due to hydrolysis / lipolysis.
 By the hydrolytic / lipolytic reaction, the nutritionally high-grade triacylglycerols turn into free fatty acids.
 The free fatty acidity is the most important quality measurement of olive oil.